 Implementing rules concerning the use and engagement of contract agents (EIOPA-MB-11/021)

 Please note that we are unable to consider any unsolicited applications (also for Internships) whether received by post or by e-mail.
 We welcome applications to all open positions below.
-To see the panel composition of current recruitment campaigns, please open this
+To see the panel composition of current recruitment campaigns, please open this document.

-Applications should be submitted in English language including (1) a CV clearly indicating responsibilities and experience gained in previous positions (please list exact dates of your work experience and academic qualifications gained) and (2) a motivation letter of no more than one page, explaining why you are interested in the post and what would be your added value you would bring to EIOPA if selected.
+Applications should be submitted in English language including (1) a CV clearly indicating responsibilities and experience gained in previous positions (please list exact dates of your work experience and academic qualifications gained) and (2) a motivation letter of no more than one page, explaining why you are interested in the post and what would be the added value you would bring to EIOPA if selected.

 Applicants will be assessed on the basis of the eligibility and selection criteria specified in the vacancy notice and these must be met by the closing date of the vacancy notice.